rosettadibrattee/rosettadibrattee/README.md

 # rosettadibrattee 🗿
 Your spaghetti-eating full-stack development guy.
-Currently focused on making it BIG, one *beep boop* at a time.
+Currently focused on one *beep boop* at a time.

 Welcome to my **workspace**.
 sometimes a lab, sometimes a wreck.